Were you a Hardy Boys fan when young? If so, do you consider that a “good” or bad” thing?

 I don’t know.

 But what I do know is this.
-Whatever the reality behind my experience at CAP, it’s something that stops people from communicating.
+Whatever the reality behind my experience in the Creative Arts Programme, it’s something that stops people from communicating.
 From connecting.

 To use the same analogy again, my secondary school language teachers would weep in joy had every student in our school been reading a Hardy Boys book.
 Suggest to them to aim for Shakespeare, Austen, Dickens, and they would laugh their heads off.